princjef/toketi-iothubreact/CHECKPOINTING.md

 ## Checkpoint storage

-To store checkpoints in Azure blobs, using a time or threashold based logic, the configuration looks like the following:
+To store checkpoints in Azure blobs, using a time or threshold based logic, the configuration looks like the following:

 ```